-The post is written by Aaron Silvers, Founding Member of Making Better and the Connections Forum.
+The post is written by Aaron Silvers, Founding Member of Making Better.

 I don’t know how many open source project leaders think about the overall design of their project, including the community and the market in which the software or the *thing* they’re building will exist in, but it’s something Megan & I worked through a lot about with the rollout of the Experience API and it’s something we and everyone involved with Learning Locker is consciously planning for.